Blessing in Disguise: Will Sugar Alcohols Make you Gain or Lose Weight?

 TRUE STORY that’ll make you Kick Sugar Alcohols to the Curb

-You see, a friend of mine found out the hard way when she shoveled down a few think thin protein bars touting zero sugar (but a lot of sugar alcohol) and ended up with a seriously upset stomach, crazy abdominal pain and vicious gas.
+You see, a friend of mine found out the hard way when she shoveled down a few think thin protein bars touting zero sugar (but a lot of sugar alcohol) and ended up with a seriously upset stomach, crazy abdominal pain and vicious gas, you may need to look for helpful hints that will tell you that you need help.

 She couldn’t sleep for the entire night and vowed off the stuff for good.
 “Never again!”
 She exclaimed when I called the following day to find out if she was feeling any better.
 If you’ve ever experienced gorging one food so much that it starts to taste gross or it gives you ill consequences, you’ll understand perfectly why I say this!